 At Allegiance Heating & Air, LLC, we offer carbon monoxide detectors and can install these in your home to help monitor the levels of carbon monoxide over time.
 If you are interested in a detector, give us a call today to speak to a member of our team.

 If you recognize the signs, symptoms, odors, or a high carbon monoxide reading on a detector, take steps to protect your home and family.
 Being prepared is the first step in staying safe from carbon monoxide poisoning.
 If you detect dangerous levels of CO2 in your home, take these steps:

 - Evacuate and get out of the home or building as soon as possible.
 Don’t take anything with you.

 - Call the fire department.
-Having a professional on site will determine the best procedures moving forward in regards to the levels present in your home.
+Having a professional on-site will determine the best procedures moving forward regarding the levels present in your home.

 - Turn off the heating system and any appliances – the fire department will take care of this once they’re on site.

 - Open all the windows and doors.
 Again, stay outside until you’re sure levels are safe and let your local fire department handle this.

 - Call in the HVAC experts for proper repair, maintenance, or replacement needs.
 Make sure you have a qualified technician to diagnose and fix the problem before returning to the site of an incident.

 - If carbon monoxide poisoning has occurred in your home, it’s critical to find and repair the source of the carbon monoxide before you stay there again.

 Staying Safe with Allegiance Heating & Air, LLC